oesteban/hcph-sops/docs/data-collection/scanning.md

     A modal dialog will ask you for the number of trial (automatically calculated, DO NOT modify) and the session number.

-    !!! danger "The following steps MUST be executed in this order"
+    !!! danger "The following two steps MUST be executed in this order"

         - [ ] Drag and drop the modal dialog into the scanner's projector screen.
         - [ ] Update the session number with the corresponding number.

 - [ ] On the stimuli laptop (*{{ secrets.hosts.psychopy | default("███") }}*), check the correct session number is set and hit *OK*.